Next Start Date:

 Ages: 8-14 weeks old at time of registration

 By the time a puppy has reached 18 weeks old they are already past the most important socialization period of their lives.
 Start your puppy off on the right paw during this impressionable first 18 weeks of life.
 This class focuses on crucial socialization skills to help your puppy become a manageable, confident, happy dog, all while building a strong, long-lasting relationship with your new pup.

-Plenty of resources are included in this class such as potty training, puppy biting, chewing, food & object guarding prevention, and much more.
+Plenty of resources are included in this class such as potty training, puppy biting, chewing and food & object guarding prevention.

 ~NO class on statutory long weekends